 By Meghan McCarthy McPhaul

-Meghan McCarthy McPhaul is an author and freelance writer in Franconia, N.H.
-The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation.
+Meghan McCarthy McPhaul is an author and freelance writer.
+She lives in Franconia, New Hampshire.
+The illustration for this column was drawn by Adelaide Tyrol.
+The Outside Story is assigned and edited by Northern Woodlands magazine: northernwoodlands.org, and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation: firstname.lastname@example.org